1. Urban Spine

 3. Local Streets

-On local streets the volume of average daily traffic (ADT) should not disrupt social functioning, livability or the sense of place for residents in houses fronting the street.
+On local streets the volume of average daily traffic (ADT) should not disrupt social functioning, livability or the sense of place for residents in houses fronting the street or pedestrians passing by.
 According to Appleyard (1981—the source for all the traffic levels quoted here) traffic volume on local streets should be LIGHT to MEDIUM, between 2,000 and 10,000 ADT.

 Redevelopment on local lanes, typically 20 feet wide, will set back 20 feet to achieve an overall lane width of 60 feet (20 meters).
 Average daily traffic should be below 2,000 v.p.d.